cloudfoundry-community/splunk-firehose-nozzle/README.md

 <p class="note"><strong>Note:</strong>Select value Rate(Avg) for Aggregation from Analysis tab on the top right.</p>

+You can find a pre-made dashboard that can be used for monitoring in the `dashboards` directory.

 ### Routing data through edge processor via HEC
 Logs can be routed to Splunk via Edge Processor.
 Assuming that you have a working Edge Processor instance, you can use it with minimal changes to nozzle configuration.